manashmandal/Kolpokoushol/README.md

 Go to the root of the `app` folder [the one that has been extracted].

-Open a Command Window there and enter following code
+Open a Command Window there and enter the following code

 `npm install`